 Already registered?
 You can still add the items below to your basic registration.

-This is a preliminary list, and will be updated as more events are confirmed, so check back often!
+This list will be updated as details change, so check back often!

 Can’t make the meeting in person?
 Some selected offerings will be available to attend virtually.
 Check back later for how to register virtually.
 Cost: $30

 High School Chemistry Teacher Workshop: Process Oriented Guided Inquiry Learning (POGIL)

 POGIL is a student-centered, group-learning instructional strategy and philosophy developed through research on how students learn best.
 This seven-hour workshop for high school teachers is facilitated by the POGIL Project, and sponsored by a grant from the ACS Local Section Activities Committee.
 A standard agenda will be customized to the chemistry classroom.

 SUNDAY, October 31

 Chemistry is all around us, including in art!
 In this workshop, you’ll get the